What Does it Take to Be a Gaming and Sports Book Writer or Runner?

 - Credit card processing software

-Becoming a Gaming & Sports Book Writer or Runner
+How do I Become a Gaming & Sports Book Writer or Runner?

-Education needed to be a Gaming and Sports Book Writer or Runner:
+How Long Does it Take to Become a Gaming & Sports Book Writer or Runner?

 Where do Gaming and Sports Book Writers and Runners Work?